nightbot/docs/control-panel/managers.md

 ### Adding a Manager

-In order to add a user as a manager you are going to need to get that user's Nightbot ID code.
+In order to add a user as a manager, you are going to need to get that user's Nightbot ID code.
 This can be found in the upper right of the [Managers](https://beta.nightbot.tv/account/managers) page.

 1. Start by heading over to the [Manager settings](https://beta.nightbot.tv/account/managers).
 2. Clicking the Add Manager button will open a popout to enter a Nightbot User ID Code. *This is not a profile username!* (ex. `5570cbd62115a35f5124aqf2`)
-3. After clicking submit, that user is successfully added as a manager to your channel.
+3. After clicking submit, that user is successfully added as a manager of your channel.

 ### Removing a Manager